jksiezni/permissive/README.md

 <img src="/../gh-pages/images/screenshots/educate_in_context.png?raw=true" width="24%"/>
 <img src="/../gh-pages/images/screenshots/ask_in_context.png?raw=true" width="24%"/>

-All screenshots were taken from __sample__ app, which provides exemplary implementation of popular use-cases using the library.
+All screenshots were taken from __sample__ app, which provides exemplary implementation of popular use-cases using the _Permissive_ library.

 ### Features